jana-turner/jana-turner.github.io/Do Southern states tend to have higher asthma and chronic obstructive pulmonary disorder rates?.md

 ## Methodology ##

 I am using data colleged by the CDC.
 A full description can be seen [here](#description), directly below.
 For my analysis, I consider Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia to be the Southern states.
 This is a limitation, as I went based on the mason-dixon line and did not do a breakdown of the other regions of the United States.
+Another limitation of mine is I did not take population into account, some states have a higher population than others.
+This could attribute to some of my findings.
 I then used scatter plots to visualize my data.
 My setup for the analysis begins [here](#cleaning).

 ### Data Description  <a id='description'></a>
 **United States Chronic disease Indicators** <br>